johnlocke333/h1n1_flu_analysis/README.md

 # Model
 In the modeling section of my notebook, I will split the dataset into three groups (train, valid, and holdout).
 The purpose is to demonstrate if our model is generalizable or not.
 This is a crucial step because if our model cannot perform similarly on both training data and unseen data, it will defeat the purpose of the model/project (the model has no value to the company).
 After that, I will encode the categorical columns in the vaccine dataframe to convert their values to binary.
 Otherwise, our models will not produce any results.

 After that, I assessed the performance of three different binary classification models on the training data.
 The logistic regression model demonstrated the best fit, so I continued with that model.
 I then hyperparameter-tuned the logistic regression model with the training and validation data.
 I used a grid search to help give guidance/suggestions into what parameters were best.
 From there, I concluded my final model, Logistic Regression, and ran the holdout data to confirm the model was performing similarly on the training data, validation data, and holdout data.
-After I confirmed it was, I adjusted the decision threshold in favor of recall to create the best-performing model for my business problem.
+After I confirmed it was, I adjusted the decision threshold in favor of recall to create three scenarios so the stakeholders can decide the cost trade-off that suits their business the best.

 * Scenarios with different decision thresholds to show stakeholders

     * Decision threshold 0.5: recall = ~72%, ~18% FP, cost = $1,800

-    * **Decision threshold 0.4: recall = ~81%, ~30% FP, cost = $3,000** *
+    * Decision threshold 0.4: recall = ~81%, ~30% FP, cost = $3,000 *

     * Decision threshold 0.3: recall = ~91%, ~48% FP, cost = $4,800

-* **Final Model: Logistic Regression (max_iter=100, random_state=42,class_weight='balanced', C=.006,solver='liblinear') with decision threshold of 0.4**
+* **Final Model: Logistic Regression (max_iter=100, random_state=42,class_weight='balanced', C=.006,solver='liblinear')

 ![con_matrix.png](./images/con_matrix.png)